von-amari/Create-a-Dynamic-HTML-Table-in-ZohoCreator-Using-Deluge-and-Notes/README.md

 # Create an HTML Table in Zoho Creator Using Deluge and Notes

-In a Zoho Creator application, an HTML table can be a helpful way to show external users a list, such as appointments, inventory, or contacts related to a main parent record.
+In a Zoho Creator application, an HTML table is a helpful way to show external users a list, such as appointments, inventory, or contacts related to a main parent record.
 Clickable links and buttons can be added in the table rows to add navigational functionality, such as opening an email client, or navigating to another form to edit contact information.

 <img src="html_table.png" width="400">